StG-45 or Sturmgewehr 45 (assault rifle) and its modern successors G3, CETME, HK33, G36.

 The bolt carrier moves on a rail on both sides of the stainless steel check valve and the front tube of the subassemblies of the bolt carrier runs on its own rail above the barrel, where the loading handle and cleaning accessories are also located.

 Like most modern assault rifles, CETME uses synthetic material for the surfaces.
-There are also a number of variants, including the carabiner model LC and the model LI for export.
+There are also a number of variants, including the carbine model LC and the model LI for export.

 G3In 1950, the Spanish Army issued a specification for a modern rifle with selective fire mode.
 The development of this weapon began at the Centro de Estudios Tecnicos de Materiales Especiales, a company of the Spanish government, known as CETME.